7 Rules of Investing

-A couple of years ago I introduced you to James Montier, an investment practitioner who is well known for his study of behavioral finance, which analyzes the role human emotions play in people’s investment decisions.
+A few months ago I introduced you to James Montier, an investment practitioner who is well known for his study of behavioral finance, which analyzes the role human emotions play in people’s investment decisions.
 These emotions (e.g. fear and greed) are almost always detrimental to investment performance, so it’s best to eliminate most of them from your investment process.
 One emotion that isn’t detrimental to investing is happiness, which Montier wrote about back in 2004.
 Happy people are less likely to succumb to fear or greed because these detrimental emotions are often symptoms of an inadequacy in a person’s life that is filled by an unhealthy obsession with money.

 Okay, so let’s say you’re happy and consequently avoid the greed/fear syndrome associated with unhappiness.
 Are you therefore automatically a great investor?
 No. Happiness helps, but it is not sufficient.
 Even happy people make investment mistakes that can minimized with experience and the proper education.
 I took a stab at offering some investment rules of thumb in an article last year entitled Letter to an Investor as a Young Man.
 I think it’s worth re-reading but I could be biased.
-For a fresh and unbiased perspective on the pitfalls of investing, re-enter James Montier who in March 2011 wrote The Seven Immutable Laws of Investing, which focuses on eliminating behavioral biases that can impede the accumulation of wealth.
+For a fresh and unbiased perspective on the pitfalls of investing, re-enter James Montier who recently wrote The Seven Immutable Laws of Investing, which focuses on eliminating behavioral biases that can impede the accumulation of wealth.
 I’ll summarize his seven laws and provide a critique.

 1. Always Insist on a Margin of Safety